A new scale in the quasi-static limit of Aether Scalar Tensor Theory: Taking the vector field into account

 which is a standard single-field version of MOND \citep{Bekenstein1984, Famaey2012} up to the ghost condensate density $\rho_c$.
 Without the ghost condensate, this is known as aquadratic Lagrangian theory (AQUAL).

 This shows that the $m_\times \to \infty$ limit of AeST reproduces MOND-like behavior as long as the effects of the ghost condensate density are negligible.
-In particular, AeST reproduces a single-field version of MOND in this limit.
+Thus, in that sense, AeST reproduces a single-field version of MOND in this limit.